Emergency Management and Civil Protection Act

 The Act grants to the Lieutenant Governor of Ontario the authority to suspend for an explicitly specified duration a set of legal provisions enabling the Government of Ontario to expediently respond to public emergencies and assist victims.
-This authority may be invoked only with respect to an emergency as defined in the Emergency Readiness Act.

 History

 The Emergency Management and Civil Protection Act replaced the Emergency Management Act of 2002, which had replaced the Emergency Plans Act of 1983.
 One of the primary changes from previous Acts was the inclusion of emergencies related to disease or health risks, resulting from the poor response of the Government of Canada and Government of Ontario to the 2002–2004 SARS outbreak in Canada, centred in Toronto.
 The response was described as "very, very basic and minimal at best".

 Uses

 The Emergency Management and Civil Protection Act was used to declare an emergency during the COVID-19 pandemic in Ontario in 2020 and in 2021.

 The Act was also used to declare an emergency in response to the Freedom Convoy 2022 demonstrators in January 2022.